 To summarize, while GPT-4 is not a suitable replacement for traditional lossless compression, it demonstrates potential in preserving the semantic meaning of text.
-The next section explores the results of experiments we conducted to evaluate the influence of prompt structuring on compression quality.
+The next two sections explore the results of experiments we conducted to evaluate the influence of prompt structuring on compression quality and code generation from compressed natural language descriptions of code functionality, respectively.

-IV.
-PROMPT ENGINEERING TO FACILITATE COMPRESSION BEHAVIOUR
+V. PROMPT ENGINEERING TO FACILITATE COMPRESSION BEHAVIOUR